Unboxed-Software/solana-course/content/oracles.md

 - `load` when the account is not mutable
 - `load_mut` when the account is mutable

 Refer here for more information on [the `AccountLoader` type](https://docs.rs/anchor-lang/latest/anchor_lang/accounts/account_loader/struct.AccountLoader.html) or [Zero copy deserialization](https://docs.rs/anchor-lang/latest/anchor_lang/attr.account.html).
-If you’d like to learn more, check out the Advance Program Architecture lesson of this module where we touch on the `AccountLoader` type as well.
+If you’d like to learn more, check out the [Advance Program Architecture lesson](./program-architecture.md) of this module where we touch on `Zero-Copy` and the `AccountLoader`.

-Once you’ve got the account passed in and deserialized, in your program logic you can utilize some methods defined on the `AggregatorAccountData` type in the Switchboard program to get the most up to date result.
+Once you’ve got passed in and deserialized the account, you can use your to utilize some methods defined on the `AggregatorAccountData` to get the most up to date result.

 ```rust
 // inside an Anchor program